 Professor Ramirez removed the slide containing a sample of DE-23 and placed it in the sink by his desk.
 He had found the information he was looking for.
 He knew exactly what he needed to make his compound complete.
 He walked to a cupboard near the back of the lab wear he kept his samples of elements and other compounds and mixtures.
 He knew exactly where to find what he was looking for, and he took the small bottle from the top shelf.

-He smiled to himself.
+The corners of his lips twitched into what could almost be called a smile.
 He was about to do it.
 He hastily strode to the bench where he had left his test tubes.
 The one that Reid had spilled was still lying where he had left it, but Ramirez didn’t notice.
 Excitement was consuming him and it was a new feeling for the sour man.

 After coughing for a number of seconds, Ramirez took a deep breath, and then sat down, exhausted.
 He heard some noise coming from outside in the hall and looked up in time to see Reid walk into the room with a bandage around his hand.
 He stood in the doorway.